Debí Tirar Más Fotos: Songs

-"Lo Que Le Pasó a Hawaii" has been described to fuse jíbaro and synth-pop, featuring instrumentals composed of güiros and guitars, with Bad Bunny musically calling out the gentrification being faced in Puerto Rico and expressing his concern over the potential negative impact of the island's admission to the Union in the context of Hawaii.
+"Lo Que Le Pasó a Hawaii" features instrumentals composed of güiros and guitars, with Bad Bunny musically calling out the gentrification being faced in Puerto Rico and expressing his concern over the potential negative impact of the island's admission to the Union in the context of Hawaii.
 The track gained significant attention on social media sites such as Twitter and has been denounced by pro-statehood advocates (estadistas), some of whom continue to see Hawaii as a successful model for Puerto Rican statehood.
 Statehood advocates have occasionally accused Bad Bunny of supporting independence for Puerto Rico, particularly after his support for candidates linked to the Puerto Rican Independence Party and Citizens' Victory Movement such as Juan Dalmau for governor and Manuel Natal Albelo for the mayorship of San Juan, respectively.

 "Eoo" evokes the reggaeton scene of the mid-1990s and 2000s, with its chorus being built around a sample of Héctor & Tito's track "Perreo Baby".
+Midway through the track, there is a sample taken from the final seconds of the singer's 2018 single "Solo de Mí," which is a recording of a woman saying "¡Mira, puñeta, no me quiten el perreo!"; the usage of this sample on both mentioned tracks would lead to a lawsuit filed by Tainaly Serrano Rivera, who is the woman in the recording, claiming this was done without permission.

+The title track, "DTMF", is a "nostalgic" track that blends "Nintendo-inspired beats", reminiscent of his 2020 album YHLQMDLG, with "lively plena", a Puerto Rican "folk call-and-response" genre.
+On a "mellow beat" with occasional choir chants, Bad Bunny displays his emotions and regrets not having taken more pictures of loved ones or people with whom he had spent periods of time.